electricimp/Builder/README.md

 <code><b>@endmacro</b></code> can be replaced with <code><b>@end</b></code>.

-Defines a code region that can take its own parameters.
+This directive defines a code block that can take its own parameters.
 Macros are declared in a global scope.
 Macro parameters are only available within the macro scope and override global variables with the same name (but do not affect them).
 Macros can be used:

 - via the <code><b>@include</b></code> directive: